7 Situations to Review Your Job Architecture

 4. New Technologies Lead To Drastically New Types of Jobs

-This argument is rather new but a non-negligeable one.
-The exponential evolution of technology is leading to new ways of working, new products and services, thus new jobs and skills needed.
-These of course must be integrated into the organizational design of a company.
-The difficulty is that the new jobs are skills are mostly different than traditional jobs.
+This argument is rather new but non-negligeable.
+The exponential evolution of technology is leading to new ways of working, new products and services, and thus new jobs and skills needed.
+These, of course, must be integrated into a company’s organizational design.
+The difficulty is that the new jobs and skills are mostly different from traditional jobs.
 How so?

-• They change more quickly as they include the use of new, developing technologies and therefore must be reviewed more frequently.
-Their descriptions might also be structured differently (e.g., higher focus on competencies, qualifications, tools…).
+• They change more quickly as they include the use of new, developing technologies and, therefore, must be reviewed more frequently.
+Their descriptions might also be structured differently (e.g., a higher focus on competencies, qualifications, and tools…).

 • The career paths are usually different.
 For example, in technology related roles, there are often for “dual career paths” where employees can climb up the career ladder without necessarily accumulating responsibility for staff.

-For organizations working with new technologies, it is therefore essential to structure traditional and new jobs each with their own specifications but all together in the same structure.
+Therefore, it is essential for organizations working with new technologies to structure traditional and new jobs, each with its own specifications but all in the same structure.

 5. Maintaining Competitive Pay Levels

-A major use of job architectures are external salary benchmarks to make sure that salaries are competitive enough to attract the right talent.
+A major use of job architectures is external salary benchmarks to make sure that salaries are competitive enough to attract the right talent.
 The salary benchmarks are usually performed using purchased market data.
-This however only makes sense if the existing job architecture (job, job families, grades) is comparable to market standards.
+This, however, only makes sense if the existing job architecture (job, job families, grades) is comparable to market standards.
 But the market standards change.
-If a job architecture was defined a decade ago but never updated to reflect changes in the environment, then compensation will start differing from the market at some point and the company will lose competitiveness.
+If a job architecture was defined a decade ago but never updated to reflect changes in the environment, then compensation will start differing from the market at some point, and the company will lose competitiveness.

 6. Implementing a New HRIS

-Implementing an HRIS (Human Resources Information System) can be a chance for greatly improving Human Capital Management practices.
-That is however highly dependent on the quality of job data:
+Implementing an HRIS (Human Resources Information System) can greatly improve human capital management practices.
+That is, however highly dependent on the quality of job data:

 • Are job profiles accurate, actual, and consolidated?